keys icon

 At a glance

-• You can overpay your mortgage to reduce your mortgage term
+• You can overpay your mortgage to reduce your mortgage term.

-• Check you do not have any early repayment penalties before making overpayments
+• Check you do not have any early repayment penalties before making overpayments.

-• You can also reduce your mortgage term when you remortgage and save years on your mortgage
+• You can also reduce your mortgage term when you remortgage and save years on your mortgage.

-You can pay off your mortgage early by either overpaying on your mortgage or reducing your mortgage term.
-Over-paying during the earlier parts of your mortgage term will have a greater effect on reducing your overall mortgage costs.
-This is because the sooner you make payments, the sooner your mortgage balance reduces and the less in interest that accrues.
+Overpaying during the earlier parts of your mortgage term will have a greater effect on reducing your overall mortgage costs, because the sooner you make overpayments, the sooner your mortgage balance reduces and the less interest it accrues.

 5 steps to pay off your mortgage early

 Our video below outlines the simple steps you can take to pay off your mortgage early.
-We've also provided more information below in our five steps to get mortgage free.
+We've also provided more information below in our five steps to get mortgage-free.

 Find a new remortgage deal